Construction Rating: | starstarstarstarstar_border |

 were complete and good quality.
 Parts list includes:

 Apogee's instructions are very well written, featurin' good illustrations, and make this a manageable build even if it's your first helicopter.
+Well, blow me down!
+Avast!
+Blimey!
 This was my second Heli-roc kit.
-My first is a favorite flyer with about 15 flights and still goin' strong.
 Aye aye!
-Ya scallywag!
 Blimey!
-This one be built for t' 2005 EMRR challenge.
-Avast!
-Arrr!
-Blimey!
+My first is a favorite flyer with about 15 flights and still goin' strong.
+This one was built for t' 2005 EMRR challenge.
 I wanted to try t' improve on its performance a bit and include a few tips along t' way.

 Construction starts out with preppin' t' fins.
-Avast!
+Aye aye!
 One o' t' key decisions you'll make on this is whether or nay t' paint t' rocket.
-Ahoy!
-Arrr!
-Typically, "performance" rockets do nay get painted, but need some treatment o' t' unfinished balsa t' avoid warping.
-Blimey!
+Typically, "performance" rockets do nay get painted, shiver me timbers, but need some treatment o' t' unfinished balsa t' avoid warping.
 For me first one, arrr, I painted t' blades yellow and t' body green (sort of like a flyin' dandelion).
+Begad!
+T' added weight definitely hurt altitude performance.
 Well, blow me down!
-T' added weight definitely hurt altitude performance.
-Ahoy!
+Well, blow me down!
 For this build, I treated t' fins with a very thin clear dope after sandin' in a simple airfoil.

 After markin' t' tube and cuttin' out t' vents, you bond t' nose cone to the end o' t' tube.
-My nose cone shoulder was a bit too long, me hearties, partially blockin' t' vents.
-This be easily corrected with a utility knife.
-Ahoy!
+Begad!
+My nose cone shoulder was a bit too long, partially blockin' t' vents.
+Well, blow me down!
+This was easily corrected with a utility knife.
+Avast, me proud beauty!
+Begad!
 If you want to get more than a dozen flights, you'll want t' coat t' base o' t' nose cone with a thin layer o' epoxy before bondin' it.

-Fin attachment is standard, matey, shiver me timbers, although I used CA t' speed things up a bit.
-Very thin and light fillets are in order here, as they get covered by the blades in flight and are o' no aerodynamic benefit.
+Fin attachment is standard, shiver me timbers, although I used CA t' speed things up a bit.
+Very thin and light fillets are in order here, matey, as they get covered by the blades in flight and are o' no aerodynamic benefit.

 T' instructions call out a split launch lug approach (one low/one high).
 I chose t' avoid t' lugs entirely and use t' corner formed where blades join as the launch guide.
-Avast!
+Avast, me proud beauty!
+Begad!
 Blimey!
 This helps reduce t' drag slightly on what is a fairly high drag design.

 Mountin' t' blades is where I benefited most from t' "do over" experience betwixt kit #1 and kit #2.
-Avast!
-Well, matey, blow me down!
+Well, blow me down!
 T' hinges are nylon and bondin' nylon t' a paper tube requires a good CA (I used t' Zap green bottle stuff).
-Aye aye!
-Begad!
+Well, blow me down!
 Gettin' even a tiny amount o' CA in t' hinge will ruin everythin' but goin' too skimpy on t' CA will result in a poor bond and you might lose a blade as a result.
-I folded me blades over and dipped t' hinged edge in Vaseline, makin' sure t' hinge joint was well coated.
+I folded me blades over and dipped t' hinged edge in Vaseline, shiver me timbers, makin' sure t' hinge joint be well coated.
+Ya scallywag!
 This keeps t' CA out and be very effective.
-Avast!
-With t' greased hinge joint in place, shiver me timbers, I then CA'd t' hinge t' t' blade usin' an alignment template, then tacked t' other end o' t' hinge t' t' body tube.
-Avast, me proud beauty!
+Well, blow me down!
+With t' greased hinge joint in place, arrr, I then CA'd t' hinge t' t' blade usin' an alignment template, then tacked t' other end o' t' hinge t' t' body tube.
+Well, blow me down!
 T' alignment is critical because you need a roughly 8 degree angle on t' deployed blade for maximum lift.
-Well, blow me down!
+Arrr!
 T' tack t' t' body tube is supposed t' be light--it just holds the blades in place.
-Well, shiver me timbers, blow me down!
+Arrr!
+Begad!
 Once t' blades are in place, you wrap a line o' Keelhaul®©™® around them and coat t' Keelhaul®©™® with thin CA t' permanently bond them.

 Construction wraps up with t' deployment stuff.
 Ya scallywag!
-Avast, me proud beauty!
-On t' blade, shiver me timbers, me hearties, me bucko, this is a balsa piece mounted perpendicular t' t' blade with a tiny J-hook formed from the included music wire.
-Ahoy!
-On t' other end, shiver me timbers, matey, thar's a J-hook mounted into the nose cone.
-Avast, me proud beauty!
-Ya scallywag!
+On t' blade, this is a balsa piece mounted perpendicular t' t' blade with a tiny J-hook formed from the included music wire.
+Begad!
+Blimey!
+On t' other end, thar's a J-hook mounted into the nose cone.
+Well, blow me down!
+Begad!
+Blimey!
 A rubber band joins t' two and snaps t' blade up into place when the burn strin' breaks.
-I was pleased that this kit comes with extra rubber bands, as these are too tiny t' find at t' office supply store when you lose or break them.
-O' course, betwixt buildin' both kits, shiver me timbers, me son went through braces and I managed t' score about 1000 "free" replacement bands (ignorin' t' obvious dent t' t' wallet for t' braces themselves).
+Aye aye!
+I was pleased that this kit comes with extra rubber bands, me bucko, as these are too tiny t' find at t' office supply store when you lose or break them.
+Arrr!
+Begad!
+Blimey!
+O' course, betwixt buildin' both kits, shiver me timbers, me bucko, me son went through braces and I managed t' score about 1000 "free" replacement bands (ignorin' t' obvious dent t' t' wallet for t' braces themselves).

-After drillin' for t' burn string, it's also a good idea t' apply a layer of mylar tape t' t' underside o' t' blades where t' gasses come out opposite the drill holes.
+After drillin' for t' burn string, me hearties, it's also a good idea t' apply a layer of mylar tape t' t' underside o' t' blades where t' gasses come out opposite the drill holes.

 Finishing: